rwieruch/blog_robinwieruch_content/react-hooks-migration.md

 contribute = "react-hooks-migration.md"
 headline = "React Hooks: Migration from Class to Function Components"

 summary = "React Hooks change how we will write React applications in the future.
-This tutorial shows how to migrate from React class components to React Function components with React Hooks."
+This tutorial shows how to convert from React class components to React Function components with React Hooks."
 +++

 {{% sponsorship %}}